 Upon arrival, check in to your room in the village guesthouse-cum-homestay building or room in one of the village houses.
-Then visit the 24-door traditional longhouse which is made of wood and bamboo and was built in the 1950s.
-A Bidayuh-style lunch will be served on the longhouse verandah.
-After lunch walk around the longhouse and learn about its history, including stories from the ‘Confrontation’, the undeclared war between Malaysia and Indonesia that ran from 1962-1966.
+Then enjoy a Bidayuh-style lunch.
+After lunch visit the 24-door traditional longhouse which is made of wood and bamboo and was built in the 1950s.
+Walk around the longhouse and learn about its history, including stories from the ‘Confrontation’, the undeclared war between Malaysia and Indonesia that ran from 1962-1966.
 See the bullet holes in the wooden walls of the longhouse, the result of an Indonesian attack on Mongkos during the Confrontation.
 Then take a stroll around the village, meet local villagers and learn about the Bidayuh way of life.
-Basketry, parang making, weaving and tuak (rice wine) brewing are some of the crafts & traditions that can sometimes be observed.
 The rest of the day is at your own leisure to relax, wander around the village or have a swim in the river.
-Around 1900 hours enjoy dinner served in the longhouse.
+Around 1900 hours enjoy a Bidayuh-style dinner served in the homestay restaurant.
 Overnight in Mongkos homestay accommodation.

 Day 4 Mongkos Longhouse – Kuching (B/L)